cristaldotgema/Magz-Firefox-Tweaks/README.md

 - Install [Sidebery 5 beta](https://github.com/mbnuqw/sidebery) from the Github page.

 - Approve the add-on installation and give it permission to be enabled during private browsing when it asks (otherwise, won't have visible tabs later on).
+This can also be turned on in Add-on Manager, by going into "Sidebery" settings and select "Run in Private Windows: allow".

 - Type ``about:config`` in browser url bar.
 Search ``toolkit.legacyUserProfileCustomizations.stylesheets`` and change to "true", if it wasn't before.
 This allows for browser profile customization.